Pray like you Practice, Practice like you Pray

 |0

-This work, Pray like you Practice, Practice like you Pray [Image 7 of 7], by SrA Adisen Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Pray like you Practice, Practice like you Pray, by SrA Gerald Ligeralde, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.